G-Simeone/Transparency_International/README.md

 6) Create a folder strucutre where to store the dataframes as `.csv` and the company profiles as `.docx` and the visulations as `.png.`

 ### Deliverables
+The deliverables for this project are:
+1) A reproducible ETL pipeline
+2) 50 Company Profiles
+3) 50x3 Spidercharts

-The deliverables for this project are: 1) A reproducible ETL pipeline 2) 50 Company Profiles and 3) 50x3 Spidercharts.
-2 and 3 should be saved in a folder structure decided by the client.
+Moreover, deliverable 2 and 3 should be saved in a folder structure decided by the client.

-Below the folder structre as it should appear after running the pipeline.

-## Set-up TODO
+See below an example of three spidercharts that the pipeline would create.

+It's important to notice that there was an edge-case to be handled in the creation of the spiderchart, when a company had been attributed an "N/A" to a certain section (say, lobbying) because they openly said to refrain from any such activities.
+In this case we had to artificially attribute to every  `None` in Python a 0.01 and deactivating the label by adding NA, "Lobbying (NA)".

+Here you can download an example of a company profile in `.docx`.
+Why not directly pdf?
+Because the client might want to tweak the language.

+### Software set-up

+We assume that the client will use a Windows OS, so below the instructions on how to download python and set up the environment needed to run `app.py`.

+Windows
+What could go wrong and how to fix it

 ### Working with the Google API TODO
 Activate Google API
 Get a client.json
 Get a key.json

-### Software set-up TODO
-Windows
-What could go wrong and how to fix it

 ## Reusability TODO
 ### How to change data